Latest Update 29 April 2020: Linked in the Manage Workflows blogs and videos.

 An example of how to do this is shown in the blog Fiori My Inbox – Implement the BADI for Updating the Decision.

-We can also view examples from S/4HANA My Inbox sub apps that use this option and deliver a working implementation for this BADI.
+We can also view examples from SAP S/4HANA My Inbox sub apps that use this option and deliver a working implementation for this BADI.
 For example, enhancement implementation MM_PUR_PO_APPROVE_ACTIONS provided for Purchase Order approvals via workflow WS20000075.

 Task-specific Intent-based Navigation